 - Coordination of science, tools, and services for regional adaptation.

 Interagency Crosscutting Group on Climate Change & Human Health

-The Interagency Crosscutting Group on Climate Change and Human Health (CCHHG)’s mission is to promote and protect the Nation’s public health by leading and coordinating Federal scientific activities related to climate change and human health in an end-to-end manner, from basic research through public health practice.
+The mission of the Interagency Crosscutting Group on Climate Change and Human Health (CCHHG) is to promote and protect the Nation’s public health by leading and coordinating Federal scientific activities related to climate change and human health in an end-to-end manner, from basic research through public health practice.
 The CCHHG supports all four of USGCRP’s new strategic goals and works to address key gaps in understanding of the human health–related impacts of global change.
 Specific areas of focus include, but are not limited to: predictive modeling of health outcomes; producing data integration tools and products; supporting assessment activities (NCA and IPCC); and engaging with Federal and non-Federal stakeholders, both domestically and internationally.